Galician Nationalist Bloc

-Formed in 1982, under the guidance of historical leader Xosé Manuel Beiras, the BNG calls for further devolution of powers to the Parliament of Galicia and the official and unambiguous recognition of Galicia as a nation.
+Founded in 1982 under the guidance of historical leader Xosé Manuel Beiras, the BNG calls for further devolution of powers to the Parliament of Galicia and the official and unambiguous recognition of Galicia as a nation.
 The BNG also promotes affirmative action for the Galician language.
-The current leader – president of the National Council and national spokesperson – is Ana Pontón.
+The current leader—the president of the National Council and national spokesperson—is Ana Pontón.